For guidance from OHRP on aspects of writing Informed Consent forms, go to:

 The Department of Health and Human Services requires that you be advised as to the availability of medical treatment if a physical injury should result from research procedures.
 No special medical arrangements have been made regarding your participation in this project.
 If you are a registered student at SHU, you are eligible to received medical treatment at the University Health Service.
 If you are not a registered student at the University, immediate medical treatment is available at usual and customary fees at the local community hospital.

-The Informed Consent Form must be on department letterhead and must contain all the points listed above in separate paragraphs and under headings specific to the point.
+The Informed Consent Document must be on department letterhead stationary and must contain all the points listed above in separate paragraphs and under headings specific to the point.
 This is to ensure clarity to the prospective research subject in a simple, efficient way.
 If the Form is deficient in this, the protocol will not be forwarded to the IRB for review.
 Rather, it will be returned to the researcher for remediation, which will delay review by at least one month.

 Children over age 12 who sign Assent Forms need to have a parent/legal guardian countersign and date the document.
 Child subjects and their parents/legal guardians are to be given a copy of the signed, countersigned and dated Assent Form before their participation begins.

 Children under age 12 need to have a parent/legal guardian sign and date the Oral Assent Procedure or Script.
 Child subjects and their parents/legal guardians are to be given a copy of the signed, dated Oral Assent Procedure or Script before their participation begins.

 Children cannot be approached to be in a study without parental signed approval on a consent form to permit this.